Hellos.Blog

 History of Insulation

 The history of wall insulation dates back to the early 20th century when the need for energy-efficient buildings became apparent.
 Prior to this time, most buildings were constructed with solid masonry walls, which provided some insulation but were not very effective at reducing heat transfer.
-The use of insulation such as fiberglass, mineral wool, and cellulose became more common in the 1930s and 1940s, as building codes began to require insulation in new construction.
-In the 1960s and 1970s, new such as polystyrene and polyurethane foam were developed, which provided even better insulation properties.
+The use of insulation materials such as fiberglass, mineral wool, and cellulose became more common in the 1930s and 1940s, as building codes began to require insulation in new .
+In the 1960s and 1970s, new materials such as polystyrene and polyurethane foam were developed, which provided even better insulation properties.

 Benefits of Insulation